-Median pay for Directors of Compensation & Benefits in the United States is around $121K per year.
-Geographic location and career duration each impact pay for this group, with the former having the largest influence.
-The majority of Directors of Compensation & Benefits claim high levels of job satisfaction.
-Medical and dental coverage is claimed by almost all, and a fair number earn vision coverage.
-There are more female Directors of Compensation & Benefits who answered the questionnaire than male, making up 63 percent.
-The numbers in this rundown were provided by PayScale's salary survey participants.
+Directors of Compensation & Benefits in the United States take home an average $119K per year.
+Geography and career length each impact pay for this group, with the former having the largest influence.
+Work is enjoyable for Directors of Compensation & Benefits, who typically claim high levels of job satisfaction.
+Almost all claim medical and dental insurance and a fair number get vision coverage.
+There are more female Directors of Compensation & Benefits who answered the questionnaire than male, making up 69 percent.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Director, Compensation & Benefits

 At larger companies and corporations, the director of compensation and benefits is a high-level executive position in human resources.
 This person is tasked with overseeing the fair wage structure offered to employees, all benefits and insurance, and the accurate compensation for any work-related injuries or accidents.
 The director is expected to set a wage scale that is competitive but also company-friendly, while assembling a benefits package that will help bring good, talented workers to the company.Read More...

 The director of compensation and benefits will typically be a person with extensive experience in human resources and company finance.
 The director will normally work with a staff to identify and classify every strata of jobs in the company.
 This person will then work with human resource metrics to help determine scarcity and surplus of qualified workers in those positions.
 The director then works with the financial and budgeting sectors of the company to determine the parameters of compensation to be offered for the various job duties within the organization.